Mind-Eye Helps Teenager Overcome Limitations of Rare Klippel-Feil Syndrome

 Born with a rare skeletal abnormality – Klippel-Feil syndrome – which inhibits neck and head movement, Josslen Hernandez always had to find ways to “adapt” in order to do what kids without such bone disorders can do, her mom says.
 But, a visit to the Mind-Eye Institute in Northbrook, Ill. and a prescribed pair of therapeutic “brain” eyeglasses helped change that.

 “The glasses gave me confidence and more focus.
-I felt like I could do anything,” says Josslen, now 14 years old.
+I felt like I could do anything,” says Josslen, now a teenager.

 And, “anything” she has, joining her local recreational softball team at age 12, learning the game and the rules, then deciding on her own that she wanted to be a pitcher.
 Facing the challenge head-on, Josslen taught herself how to fast-pitch in backyard practices with her dad, becoming her team’s starting pitcher for the 2019 fall season.